rael06/quizzer-llm/README.md

 - Docker
 - Node.js v20+

+# Environment variables

+### Api:

+ENVIRONMENT=local # Environment variables for the UI: 'local' or 'production' HOST=localhost
+PORT=3099
+OLLAMA_API_URL=http://localhost:11434 # If using docker, the IP address of the container running the ollama server (i.e: 172.17.0.2)

+### UI:

+REACT_APP_ENV=local # Environment variables for the UI: 'local' or 'production'

 # Installation

 - Clone the repository
 - Run `docker run -d -v ollama:/root/.ollama -p 11434:11434 --name ollama ollama/ollama`to start the ollama server (or `docker run -d --gpus=all -v ollama:/root/.ollama -p 11434:11434 --name ollama ollama/ollama` for NVidia GPU usage which will improve performances by far, see Documentation section below)

+If you want to run the application via docker, you can skip the next steps until the "Run the application" section.

 - Run `npm install` to install the dependencies
 - `npm install` can be run on the UI application and API server separately.